rust-lang/book/src/option.md

 that is in many other languages: 'null'.
 In languages with this feature, variables can have two states: null or not-null.

-The inventor of this concept, Tony Hoare, has this to say:
+The inventor of this concept has this to say:

 > I call it my billion-dollar mistake.
 At that time, I was designing the first
 > comprehensive type system for references in an object-oriented language.
 My